AlexSergey/react-customscroll/README.md

 # React Custom Scroll 4.0

-This is little component for custom scroll in React.
+This is little custom scroll React component.
 It is very customizable and flexible component.
 You can customization scrollbar.

 [Demo](http://natrube.net/custom-scroll/index.html)